joelmathew-ctrl/pysnake/README.md

-# PySnake - A Simple Snake Game in Python
+# pysnake - A Simple Snake Game in Python

 ## Overview
-PySnake is a classic snake game implemented in Python.
+pysnake is a classic snake game implemented in Python.
 The game involves controlling a snake to eat apples, which makes the snake grow longer.
 The game ends if the snake collides with itself.
 The game is played in the terminal and features a customizable game board size.

 ## Features
 - **Customizable Game Board**: Set the height and width of the game board.